 In addition to local Malaysian students, MEB students come from many countries in the world - Indonesia, China, France, Norway, Vietnam, Iran, Saudi Arabia, Bangladesh and Pakistan.
 Wherever the students come from, English is the language of the classroom.

 Q1.
 What sort of orientation program is there?

-On the Thursday before you begin studying, you will come to an orientation session where you will be welcomed by the English Language Programs Coordinator and given information about your course of study.
+On the first half of the first day, you will come to an orientation session where you will be welcomed by the English Language Programs Coordinator and given information about your course of study.
 You will then have an orientation tour of the various facilities of Monash University Malaysia campus.
 You will also have your photo taken in order to get your Monash ID card.

 Q2.
 What will I do on the first day of the course?

 Apart from the orientation on the first day, on the second half of the first day of classes you will meet your teacher and the other students in the class and begin your term’s program of work.
 There will be ‘get to know you’ introductory activities to help create a positive learning atmosphere.
 The students will be required to specify their interests and needs.
 The teacher will build a program that is determined by the needs and level of the class.
 The syllabus of the course will be negotiated to take the specific needs and wishes of the students into consideration.

 Q1.
 Will I receive an outline of what we will study?